 - a.
 The Council shall elect a Leader of the Council and a Deputy Leader of the Council.
-The Leader and Deputy Leader shall be elected for their term of office as a Councillor. - b.
+The Leader and Deputy Leader shall ordinarily be elected for their term of office as a Councillor, but election to this position may be reviewed at each annual meeting of the Council. - b.
 The Leader and Deputy Leader's role carries no executive powers. - c.
 In the absence of the Leader, the Deputy Leader shall fulfil the functions of the Leader. - d.
 The Leader cannot exercise individual decision making powers and cannot bind the Council outside the statutory delegation arrangements. - e.
 The Leader cannot usurp the statutory powers and duties of the Chairman of the Council. - f.
 The Leader cannot act as Chairman or Vice Chairman of the Council. - g.
-The Leader cannot combine the roles of Member and Clerk to the Council. - h.
+The Leader cannot combine the roles of Member and Chief Officer. - h.
 The Leader of the Council is not eligible for an allowance. - i.
 The Leader cannot act outside the Council's approved procedures for dealing with the Press and Public.